 Under the Sponsor Licence Application Priority Service, applicants can pay an additional £500 for their application to be processed and decided within ten working days.

-This will service is of particular interest for employers who have already identified their candidate and wish to expedite securing the licence and avoid any delays in assigning the Certificate of Sponsorship.
+This service is of particular interest for employers who have already identified their candidate and wish to expedite securing the licence and avoid any delays in assigning the Certificate of Sponsorship.

 Pre-licence compliance visits

-A cause of significant delay in application processing is where the Home Office exercises its authority to carry out a pre-licence compliance inspection at your premises, to help determine if you meet the requirements to become a licensed sponsor.
+A common cause of delay in sponsor licence processing are compliance inspections.
+UKVI has the authority to carry out a pre-licence inspection at your premises, to help determine if you meet the requirements to become a licensed sponsor.